 Students can not pick and choose for example, take the grants but not the loans.
 OSAP eligibility is assessed across the board and students must negotiate loan funding to receive grant funding (it's a package).
 Should students be thrifty enough to not be heavily reliant on the loan funding, they can set their loan funding aside as they may need it at a later time.
 Otherwise, they can pay it down up completion of their studies.

 Yes, that is correct.
 Typically, students should update their earnings prior to receiving their first installment or mid-August, in December, prior to receiving their January installment and then again at the end of the term so that they have sufficient time to address/repay any overpayments prior to the start of the next academic year.

 Yes, students should receive a fairly accurate estimate when they submit their OSAP application.
 It is however, only an estimate and the estimate is based on unverified information.
 If a student has any questions regarding their assessment after they have submitted their application, please contact the financial aid office at the school that you plan on attending.

 No, lines of credit have no bearing on an OSAP assessment nor do they have access to this information.
 However, a student's outstanding OSAP debt may have an impact on a student's eligibility to access a student line of credit.

-The University of Windsor is working with the Ministry to confirm your enrolment electronically for the Fall 2013 semester.
+The University of Windsor will work with the Ministry to confirm your enrolment electronically for the Fall 2016 semester.

-We will continue to confirm enrolments daily as OSAP applications and assessments process after August 28.
+We will continue to confirm enrolments daily as OSAP applications and assessments process throughout the fall term.

 Once the Student Awards & Financial Aid Office confirms a student's enrolment, an email is sent to the student from firstname.lastname@example.org confirming the process with further information.